popeindustries/buddy/README.md

 exports.settings = {
   // Run a command after build
   test: 'command --flags',
+  // Configure webserver
+  server: {
+    // Defaults to project root
+    directory: 'a/project/directory',
+    // Defaults to 8080
+    port: 8000
+  },
   // Override the default plugins, and/or include custom plugins.
   plugins: {
     js: {